Veuve Clicquot: The House Veuve Clicquot Ponsardin

 On 21 July 1810, Barbe-Nicole Ponsardin launched her own company: "Veuve Clicquot-Ponsardin".

 Barbe-Nicole exported the vast majority of her champagne out of France.
 Unfortunately, she was facing naval blockades that kept her from sending her wine abroad.
-Furthermore, Czar Alexander I banned French products.
+Furthermore, Russian Tsar Alexander I issued a decree banning French products, cutting off a previously lucrative market.

 Facing bankruptcy, Barbe-Nicole took a business gamble: she decided to send her champagne to Russia, when peace returned ahead of her competitors.
 While the war's naval blockades paralyzed commercial shipping, Madame Clicquot and Louis Bohne secretly planned to sneak a boat through the blockade to Russia.

 Russians used to love the kind of champagne she was making: a very sweet champagne that contained about double the amount of sugar in today's sweet dessert wines.
 She knew that European courts would celebrate the defeat of Napoleon as soon as his wars ended.
 After Napoleon Bonaparte had been sent into exile on Elba, both British and Russians toasted his defeat.

 With the French monarchy restored, Madame Clicquot and Louis Bohne put the plan they had been preparing for five years into execution.
 In 1814, as the blockades fell away, the company chartered a Dutch cargo ship, the "Zes Gebroeders", en route to Königsberg, to deliver 10,550 bottles of Veuve Clicquot champagne to the Russian market, taking advantage of the general chaos, while their competitors still believed such a move to be impossible.
 The boat left Le Havre on 6 June 1814.
 Meanwhile, Russia had lifted the ban on importing French products.
 The whole shipment was quickly sold.
 A few weeks later, another ship left Rouen laden with 12,780 bottles of champagne destined for St. Petersburg, which were sold out as soon as they arrived.
-When the champagne reached St.Petersburg, Grand Duke Michael Pavlovich of Russia, Czar Alexander I's brother, declared that Veuve Clicquot-Ponsardin champagne would be the only kind he would drink.
+When the champagne reached St.Petersburg, Grand Duke Michael Pavlovich of Russia, Tsar Alexander I's brother, declared that Veuve Clicquot-Ponsardin champagne would be the only kind he would drink.
 Word of his preference spread throughout the Russian court.